lijiansong/Libs-Manager-Engine/engine/README.md

 ![image](https://github.com/lijiansong/OpenCV-Manager-Engine/blob/master/screenshot/arch.png)

 ### Benefits
-Obviously, we can see from the above picture that the AIDL Service Client has the following benefits:
+As we can see from the above picture, it is obvious that the AIDL Service Client has the following benefits:
 - Less memory usage.
 All apps use the same binaries from service and do not have to keep the native libs inside themselves;
 - Hardware specific optimizations for all supported platforms, such as the different CPU-Arch of Android platform;
 - Once the Engine is released, all the Service Libraries will be trusted library source.
 All packages with OpenCV should be published on Google Play market or Apple's App Store;